-We are sharing these Frequently Asked Questions with you based on the most updated information we have as of July 13, 2020.
-EEC regulations seem to be changing regularly, and we will update these FAQ’s and continue to communicate with you as information and changes are released.
-(Edits are noted in green or pink.)
+We are sharing these Frequently Asked Questions with you based on the most updated information we have as of January 26, 2021.
+As EEC regulations have evolved, we have too, and we will continue to use all information available to us to keep our children, families, and staff safe.

-We understand that it is difficult to make decisions regarding returning to childcare without a clear roadmap.
-We hope you trust that, despite the image these regulations may imply, we are committed as always to creating a safe and engaging environment for your children to spend their days.
+We understand that it is difficult to make decisions regarding childcare without a clear roadmap.
+We hope you trust that we are committed as always to creating a safe and engaging environment for your children to spend their days.

 What will happen to my tuition if you are forced to close again?

 If all child care programs are forced to close again due to Covid-19, tuition will not be charged until we reopen.
 Partial months will not be refunded.
 Tuition will not be affected if your classroom is required to shut down for 24 hours due to potential exposure.
 Tuition will not be affected if your child is absent due to a required Covid-19 diagnosis or quarantine.